 - Costly repairs of sidewalks, roads, and the like

-If you’re living in an HOA-regulated community, you might be wondering why you need to contribute to the reserve fund.
+If you’re living in an HOA-regulated community, you might be wondering why you need to contribute to the HOA reserve funds.
 After all, membership fees should be sufficient, shouldn’t they?
 We’ll go through a few reasons why your homeowners’ association is collecting these fees:

 #1 It Protects Property Values